 These types of depression do not usually go away on their own.
 People who are affected by any of these types of depression should seek advice and treatment from a qualified healthcare provider.
 Talk therapy and medication may be needed, and treatments may differ depending upon the diagnosis.

-What are the Medical Treatments for Depression?
+Medical Treatments for Depression

 The cornerstone treatments for depression are prescription medications and talk therapy with a trained specialist (psychotherapy) - and they are often used together.
 Drug therapy used in treatment involves medications that alter the chemical messengers (neurotransmitters) in the brain.
 It generally takes four to eight weeks for most patients to feel the full effects of antidepressant medications.
 Many patients will need to continue antidepressant medications for six months to a year, but some people will need a longer period for treatment.

 No single antidepressant medication has been found to be the best treatment for every patient, but in general 40 to 60 percent of patients (4 to 6 out of every 10 patients) will have a positive response to the first antidepressant medication they try.
 Second generation antidepressants (i.e., selective serotonin reuptake inhibitors [SSRIs], SNRIs) are used preferentially over first generation antidepressants (i.e., TCAs, MAOIs) because of a less toxic side effect profile and a better patient tolerability.